Spencer Shaw, CEO

 As Spencer has surely spoken about in his article, Bartos had its best sales year in the 50+ year history of our company.
 There are many reasons that since 2013 we have grown our revenue every year.
 The first that cannot be ignored is simply the continued growth in population in Texas, and North Texas in particular.
 Large corporations continue to move their headquarters or major operations to North Texas (State Farm, Liberty Mutual, Amazon, Toyota, Kubota, Facebook, etc.).
 Not only do the headquarter or operations buildings provide good opportunities to sell Bartos products, but all of the infrastructure associated with the employees moving to North Texas provide continued opportunities.
 When more families move here they need places to live (multifamily housing along with single family homes).
 Then when they move in they need more schools, churches, restaurants, gyms, stadiums, theaters, etc. All of these facilities provide continued opportunities for Bartos to sell our manufacturers’ products to our contracting partners.

 Our continued growth is also a result of Bartos building one of the best teams of employees in the manufacturing rep business in the country.
 This results in some of the best manufacturers in our industry wanting to partner with Bartos as their sales force.
 Great products are nothing without a great organization to sell and support them, and a great organization isn’t nearly as strong without great products and manufacturing partners.
-Find the two biggest profit improvement levers to increase profitability mentioned in this newsletter and send anita your answer for a chance to win something.
 Furthermore, one year ago we promoted Randy Barnes to be our first ever dedicated VP of Sales.
 It cannot be overlooked that his time spent with our sales team has allowed us to continue our annual growth.
 Without direct sales responsibilities, Randy has been able to be a much needed back up to our sales team when required, work with the sales people on strategic accounts and projects, and help get through those rare problem projects to minimize lost time and money.
 Thank you for all you are doing, Randy!

 During the early part of last year, Loran Liu took over the reins for the continued development of TurboPro.
 Anyone that has worked with TurboPro since we launched it 2.5 years ago is more than familiar with the growing pains we have endured through the development of the software.
 Loran brought to the table his incredible business acumen and experience in helping startup a software company.
 With his focused direction, vision, and leadership, he and Eric have stabilized our software and brought improvements and functionalities to TurboPro that we all have been dreaming of for a couple of years.
 Loran, we cannot thank you enough for all you have done and continue to do!